ellysh/video-game-bots/InGameBots/example.md

 ## Diablo 2 Memory Analysis

 Now we are ready to start our analysis of the Diablo 2 process memory.
 First of all you should launch the game.
-The game is launched by default in the fullscreen mode.
+The game is launched by default in a fullscreen mode.
 But it will be more convenient for us to launch the game in a windowed mode.
 It allows you to switch quickly between the game and memory scanner windows.
 There is an [instruction](https://eu.battle.net/support/en/article/diablo-ii-compatibility-issues-and-workarounds) how to launch the game in the windowed mode:

 1. Right-click the "Diablo II" icon and click "Properties".
 2. Click the "Shortcut" tab.